Rutvikrj26/awake-portfolio/content/posts/bangle-making.md

 The artisans perceived several problems in using this process.
 These problems were

-categorized into three parts: problems related to (i) The furnace (ii) the posture of arti- sans during their work and (iii) the tools used.
+categorized into three parts: problems related to (i) The furnace (ii) the posture of artisans during their work and (iii) the tools used.
 These are discussed below.

 (i) Problems related to the furnace